sindresorhus/got/readme.md

 Type: `Array<Function>`<br>
 Default: `[]`

-Called with the normalized request options just before the request is sent.
+Called with the normalized request options.
 Got will make no further changes to the request before it is sent.
 This is especially useful in conjunction with [`got.extend()`](#instances) and [`got.create()`](advanced-creation.md) when you want to create an API client that uses HMAC-signing.

 See the [AWS section](#aws) for an example.